 At Paulson & Nace, we know how dangerous inadequate postpartum care can be.
 We have helped families in and around Washington, D.C. whose healthcare providers failed them, or acted in a negligent way.
 We have secured millions of dollars in compensation for our clients over the last 40 years, helping them obtain the medical treatments and resources they needed to keep their family safe.

-Help when your doctor failed to provide the expected level of postpartum care
+We won’t fail you when your doctor failed to provide postpartum care